BlockcertsSmartContract/cert-deployer/README.md

 key_file= <file-you-saved-pk-to>`

 Notes:
-1. The potential issuer's ethereum address corresponds to the respective wallet address.
+1. The ethereum address corresponds to the respective wallet address.
-1. Potential issuers can set their own infura nodes up or use publicly shared ones.
+1. Potential issuers can set up their own infura nodes or use publicly shared ones.
-1. If a smart contract shall be deployed and used by an already to another contract linked ens name, the `overwrite_ens_link` has to be set to `True`.
+1. If a smart contract shall be deployed and used by an already to another contract linked ENS name, the `overwrite_ens_link` has to be set to `True` in order to prevent accidental overwriting.
-1. The cert-deployer uses a separate class to access the wallet's private key which navigates to the path provided.
+1. The cert-deployer uses a separate class to access the wallet's private key which should be stored under the path provided.
+Ideally, that location is not permanently accessible (e.g. USB stick) improving security.

 ### Long story short

-Summarizing:
+Execute these instructions step-by-step:
 1. clone github repo `$ git clone https://github.com/flamestro/cert-deployer.git`
 1. install dependencies within virtualenv `$ python setup.py install`
-1. add required information incl. paths and connection data in conf_eth.ini
+1. add required information incl. paths and connection data into conf_eth.ini
 1. deploy smart contract `$ python deploy.py`

+... install the forked cert-issuer (and cert-verifier-) repository for benefitting from the whole framework (links above).

 ## Why using cert-deployer

-While it is possible to deploy batches to the ethereum chain separately, it is impossible to modify related data as e.g. attributes, since data, once deployed to the blockchain, is immutable by nature.
-As certificates' states could be revoked eventually after the deployment, BlockCerts v2 has addressed this issue with external server provided revocation lists.
-Unfortunately, the cert-verifier's functionality is determined by over either temporal or long-term offline times these servers, due to its inability distinguishing between valid and invalid certificates – thus destroying especially the availability guarantee that naturally come with the use of blockchains.
+While it is possible to deploy batches to the Ethereum blockchain separately, it is impossible to modify associated information as e.g. attributes, since the data, once deployed,is immutable by nature.
+As certificates could be revoked eventually, BlockCerts v2 has addressed this issue with external server provided revocation lists.
+Unfortunately, the cert-verifier's functionality is, as a consequence, determined by either temporal or permanent offline times of these servers.
+Due to its resulting inability distinguishing between valid and invalid certificates this design destroys especially the processes availability guarantee naturally coming with the use of blockchains.

-In order to restore i.a. the availability guarantee over the entire certificates' lifetime of we provide an extension of the existing Blockcerts implementation that issues and revokes certificates using a smart contracts mapping ability thus making a certificates' (or batches') status editable after being deployed (excl. for the issuer).
+In order to restore i.a. the availability guarantee over the entire certificates' lifetime, we provide an extension of the existing Blockcerts implementation that issues and revokes certificates using a smart contracts mapping ability, thus making a certificates' (or batches') status editable after being deployed (excl. for the issuer).

-Another similar issue is the original identity management including the publication of the issuer's identity (public key) on an external server as well.
-This is mostly disadvantageous in case of permanent server shutdown requiring the public key to have become public knowledge in the meantime.
-Otherwise, all future verifications of according certificates would become impossible.
-The usage of the ethereum name service constitutes an appropriate option to solve that problem, since the according assertion of a public key and ens domain could be e.g. stored within the contract itself so that information does not get lost.
+Another similar issue is the original identity management including the publication of issuer identities (public keys) on external servers.
+This is mostly disadvantageous in case of a permanent server shutdown requiring the public key to have become public knowledge in the meantime.
+Otherwise, all future verifications of associated certificates would become impossible.
+The usage of the Ethereum name service constitutes an efficient option solving that problem, since the according assertion of a public key and ENS domain could be e.g. stored within the contract itself so that this information does not get lost over time.

-In conclusion, using the cert-deployer, paired with the cert-issuer and -verifier linked above, restores the natural blockchain guarantees by moving the revocation and identity administration to the blockchain – i.e. to a smart contract.
+In conclusion, using the cert-deployer, paired with the cert-issuer and -verifier linked above, the natural blockchain guarantees are restored by moving the revocation and identity administration to the blockchain – i.e. to a smart contract.